xuerong/hqrank/README.md

 * Get ranking data and scores based on ID
 * According to the ranking to obtain the corresponding ID
 * According to Id get ID before and after a number of players in the ranking data
-* Paging query, according to each page size and page ranking data acquisition game player
+* Paging query, according to the page size and page ranking data acquisition

 # how to use
 Hqrank/code/Rank/ is a java project, Developed using JDK version is: 1.7